 job, which is the last job stopped while it was in the foreground or started

 in the background.
-The previous job may be referenced using `%-'.
+The previous job can be referenced using `%-'.

 In output pertaining to jobs (e.g., the output of the